thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 ### Add Storage Disks

-1. Go back to the VM and click on it.
+1. Go back to the VM and click it.
 2. Add 2 SSD disks of 1TB each.
 3. Click **Add data disk** and choose **Create disk from the menu**.
 4. Create one mode data disk (demo-disk2) and save them both.